Part V

 These practices aim to build somatic resilience and support the primary goal of reducing reliance on external substances/behaviors for regulation.

-4. Shadow integration & radical responsibility: The core Path of the Dragon emphasis on confronting and integrating the shadow aligns conceptually with deep inventory work central to many recovery frameworks (for example, the 4th and 5th Steps in 12-Step work).
+4. Shadow integration & Radical Responsibility: The core emphasis in this book on confronting and integrating the shadow aligns conceptually with deep inventory work central to many recovery frameworks (for example, the 4th and 5th Steps in 12-Step work).

 This complements the principles of honesty and accountability fundamental to primary recovery frameworks.

-This approach explicitly does not mean isolated ‘going it alone,’ which is dangerous in recovery.
+• This does not mean isolated “going it alone” (unsafe in recovery).

-Over time, and only with continued stability, this inner resourcing may strengthen your ability to fully participate in and benefit from supportive communities, enhancing long-term recovery resilience.
+• Over time, with continued stability, this inner resourcing can deepen participation and strengthen recovery resilience.

 Conclusion: From Chasing Shadows to Embodying Wholeness Within Supported Recovery

-Addiction and compulsion are intricate shadows, woven from threads of biology, psychology, trauma, and the adaptive strategies that once helped you survive, all shaped by culture.
+Addiction and compulsion are intricate shadows shaped by biology, psychology, trauma, and adaptive strategies that once helped you survive—also shaped by culture.

 Meeting them requires both deep compassion for the pain beneath and an unflinching commitment to accountability for one’s actions.